-Without question, education is one of the most important building blocks for success, and access to quality learning directly impacts life-long development and individual potential.
-As chairman of the House Subcommittee on Appropriations which funds the Department of Education, I am committed to ensuring parents and teachers have the tools and resources necessary to provide a world class education to our children.
+Education is one of the most important building blocks for success, and access to quality learning directly impacts life-long development and individual potential.
+As Ranking Member of the House Subcommittee on Appropriations that funds the U.S. Department of Education, I am committed to ensuring parents and teachers have the tools and resources necessary to provide a world class education to our children.

 Parental Rights, School Choice and Homeschooling

 I believe strongly in the authority of parents to direct the education and upbringing of their children with minimal interference from government at any level.
 Consequently, I am an advocate of charter schools, vouchers, opportunity scholarships and homeschooling.
 I am committed to fighting for the rights of Oklahoma parents to educate their children in ways that best suit their individual households and families.